robkautz/grocery-buddy/docs/SETUP.md

 **"Port 5173 is already in use"**
 - Another process is using the port
 - Solution: Kill the process or use a different port
+- To use a specific port: `npm run dev -- --port 3000`

 **"Module not found" errors**
 - Dependencies not installed